-- LEED for Building Design and Construction (BD+C): New Construction and Major Renovation is the most appropriate rating type for buildings that are new construction or major renovation.
+• LEED for Building Design and Construction (BD+C): New Construction and Major Renovation is the most appropriate rating type for buildings that are new construction or major renovation.
 At least 60% of the project's gross floor area must be complete by the time of certification and must include the entire building's gross floor area in the project.
-For manufacturing spaces, this may include areas dedicated to administrative, warehouse and distribution, and production-related functions. - LEED for Operations and Maintenance (O+M): Existing Buildings can be applied to existing buildings that are fully operational and occupied for at least one year.
-The project may be undergoing improvement work or little to no construction and must include the entire building's gross floor area.,
+For manufacturing spaces, this may include areas dedicated to administrative, warehouse and distribution (if less than 60% of the total GFA), and production-related functions.

+• LEED for Operations and Maintenance (O+M): Existing Buildings can be applied to existing buildings that are fully operational and occupied for at least one year.
+The project may be undergoing improvement work or little to no construction and must include the entire building's gross floor area